Yoav666s/dnd-wiki/collections/_rules/adventuring.md

 title: "Adventuring"
 index: "adventuring"
 permalink: /rules/adventuring/
-excerpt: "Delving into the ancient Tomb of Horrors, slipping through the back alleys of Waterdeep, hacking a fresh trail through the thick jungles on the Isle of Dread--these are the things that Dungeons & Dragons adventures are made of. "
+excerpt: "This section covers the basics of the adventuring life, from the mechanics of movement to the complexities of social interaction.
+The rules for resting are also in this section, along with a discussion of the activities your character might pursue between adventures."
 source: "Basic Rules"
 part: 2
 chapter: 8